huntersman/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-AutoscalingPolicyBindingList contains a list of AutoscalingPolicyBinding.
+AutoscalingPolicyBindingList contains a list of AutoscalingPolicyBinding objects.